Praying the Keeills Week 2023

 Praying the Keeills - on the Isle of Man

-PRAYING THE KEEILLS week 2023.
-Saturday 20th - Saturday 27th May 2023.
+PRAYING THE KEEILLS week 2024.
+Saturday 18th - Saturday 25th May 2024.

-Copies of the leaflet are also available in churches around the Island.
 We hope you will be able to join in person to share together as we journey on foot, by car and public transport visiting keeills and exploring other sacred sites, learning about our Celtic and spiritual heritage and sharing fun and fellowship.
 Follow us on Facebook.

 Bannaghtyn/Blessings